KannonZenetism/zenetism-field-physics/structural-forensics/recognition-protocols/SF-RP04-the-footprint-audit-protocol.md

 Attestation discriminates the past: whether the surface can support its claimed history through records resistant to retroactive fabrication.

-A sufficiently resourced model-twin may eventually imitate register or pass surface-level comprehension.
+A sufficiently resourced model-twin may eventually imitate register or pass surface comprehension.
 That does not retroactively create a deep, independent, collusion-resistant attestation chain.

 ### C.7 · Model-denial non-priority